 In connection with the Shareholder Support Agreement, we and the Key ZyVersa Shareholders entered into a lock-up agreement, which we refer to as the "Lock-Up Agreement."
-Pursuant to the Lock-Up Agreement, approximately 75% of the aggregate issued and outstanding securities issued to ZyVersa in connection with the Business Combination are subject to the restrictions described below from the closing until the termination of applicable lock-up periods.
+Pursuant to the Lock-Up Agreement, approximately 75% of the aggregate issued and outstanding securities issued to ZyVersa in connection with the Business Combination were subject to the restrictions described below from the closing until the termination of applicable lock-up periods.
+The Lock-Up Agreements are no longer in effect and this disclosure is made for historical purposes.

-We and the Key ZyVersa Shareholders have agreed not to, without the prior written consent of the audit committee of the Company's board of directors and subject to certain exceptions, during the applicable lock-up period:
+We and the Key ZyVersa Shareholders agreed not to, without the prior written consent of the audit committee of the Company's board of directors and subject to certain exceptions, during the applicable lock-up period:

-- sell, offer to sell, contract or agree to sell, hypothecate, pledge, grant any option, right or warrant to purchase or otherwise transfer, dispose of or agree to transfer or dispose of, directly or indirectly, or establish or increase a put equivalent position or liquidate or decrease a call equivalent position within the meaning of the Exchange Act, and the rules and regulations of the SEC promulgated thereunder, any shares of the Combined Entity's common stock held by it immediately after the Acquisition Merger Effective Time or issued or issuable to it in connection with the Business Combination (including the Company's common stock acquired as part of the PIPE Investment), any shares of the Company's common stock issuable upon the exercise of options to purchase shares of the Company's common stock held by it immediately after the Acquisition Merger Effective Time, or any securities convertible into or exercisable or exchangeable for the Company's common stock held by it immediately after the Acquisition Merger Effective Time (the "Lock-Up Shares"); - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of any of the Lock-Up Shares, whether any such transaction is to be settled by delivery of such securities, in cash or otherwise; or - publicly announce any intention to effect any transaction specified in the foregoing clauses.
+- sell, offer to sell, contract or agree to sell, hypothecate, pledge, grant any option, right or warrant to purchase or otherwise transfer, dispose of or agree to transfer or dispose of, directly or indirectly, or establish or increase a put equivalent position or liquidate or decrease a call equivalent position within the meaning of the Exchange Act, and the rules and regulations of the SEC promulgated thereunder, any shares of the Combined Entity's common stock held by it immediately after the Acquisition Merger Effective Time or issued or issuable to it in connection with the Business Combination (including the Company's common stock acquired as part of the PIPE Investment or issued for, or on conversion or exercise of, any securities issued as part of the PIPE Investment), any shares of the Company's common stock issuable upon the exercise of options to purchase shares of the Company's common stock held by it immediately after the Acquisition Merger Effective Time, or any securities convertible into or exerciseable or exchangeable for the Company's common stock held by it immediately after the Effective Time, or any securities convertible into or exerciseable or exchangeable for the Company's common stock held by it immediately after the Acquisition Merger Effective Time (the "Lock-Up Shares"); - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of any of the Lock-Up Shares, whether any such transaction is to be settled by delivery of such securities, in cash or otherwise; or - publicly announce any intention to effect any transaction specified in the foregoing clauses.

 Pursuant to the Lock-Up Agreement, we and the Key ZyVersa Shareholders agreed to the foregoing transfer restrictions during the period beginning on the Closing Date and ending on the date that is the earlier of (x) 180 days after the Closing Date and (y) the date on which the Company completes a liquidation, merger, capital stock exchange, reorganization or other similar transactions that result in all of the Company's stockholders having the right to exchange their shares for cash, securities or other property.
+The Lock-Up Agreements are no longer in effect.